 Why bother with “holistic” and “minimalist”?

 Want to feel (and look) young, healthy, vibrant, all of that, but you don’t have the money or time or you frequently travel?
 Have you been given cortisone, antibiotics, antihistamines, suffer from skin, teeth, tongue, throat, allergy, sinus, gut, liver or hormonal symptoms?
 Do you care about your own health, the world’s health?

-You can still choose when and what to make yourself vs. buy in the store!
+You can still choose when and what to make yourself versus buy in the store.
 Of course, this depends on what is available in your area, too—purchase sustainable, local products as much as possible and travel with ingredients for convenient use or that may be difficult to find in your upcoming destination(s).

 The bare-bone ingredient list shared here aids those who can’t or won’t take any more stress or toxins!
 While also being perfect for the penny-pinchers, conscientious time-crunchers, nomads, frequent travelers, those without private bathrooms or homes, or those who enjoy exploring the possibilities in basic ingredients, like an artist in essential, daily creation.